|

 pump was returned to LCI 35.

-the LCI crew carried out routine ship duties and when possible were
+the LCI crew carried out routine ship duties and whenever possible they were

 granted liberty.
 In addition, the crew could swim or play softball